rdio/jsfmt/README.md

 Why
 ---

 Javascript formatters exist but most (all?) work on just strings, not the AST.
-Using Esprima and Escodegen under the hood we have access to the full AST and can do cool things like intelligent find and replace as in `gofmt`.
+Using Esprima under the hood we have access to the full AST and can do useful things like intelligent find and replace as in `gofmt`.

 Usage
 ---

 ```
 jsfmt [flags] [path ...]
-  -comments=true: print comments
-  -d=false: display diffs instead of rewriting files
-  -l=false: list files whose formatting differs from jsfmt's
+  Action:
+  --format=false, -f=false: format the input javascript
+  --search="", -s="": search rule (e.g., 'a.slice')
-  -r="": rewrite rule (e.g., 'a.slice(b, len(a) -> a.slice(b)')
+  --rewrite="", -r="": rewrite rule (e.g., 'a.slice(b, len(a) -> a.slice(b)')

-  -f="": find rule (e.g., 'a.slice')
+  Output (default is stdout):
+  --list=false, -l=false: list files whose formatting differs from jsfmt's
+  --diff=false, -d=false: display diffs instead of rewriting files
-  -w=false: write result to (source) file instead of stdout
+  --write=false, -w=false: write result to (source) file instead of stdout

+  Config:
+  --comments=true, -c=true: include comments in result
 ```

+At least one action is required.
 If no path is given it will read from `stdin`.
-A directory path will format all *.js files in the directory.
-By default, `jsfmt` prints the reformatted sources to standard output.
+A directory path will recurse over all *.js files in the directory.

 Rewriting
 ---

 The rewrite rule allows rewriting portions of the javascript's AST before formatting.
 This is especially handy for intelligent renaming and handling API changes from a library.
-The `-r` flag must be a string of the form:
+The `--rewrite` flag must be a string of the form:

     pattern -> replacement

 Both `pattern` and `replacement` must be valid javascript.
-In the `pattern`, single-character lowercase identifiers serve as wildcards matching arbitrary expressions; those expressions will be substituted for the same identifiers in the `replacement`.
+In `pattern`, single-character lowercase identifiers serve as wildcards matching arbitrary expressions; those expressions will be substituted for the same identifiers in the `replacement`.

 Examples
 ---